Learn the syntax rules for configuring Oracle Net Services parameters, keywords, addresses, and naming methods.

-For example, the address portion of a local naming configuration file (
+For example, the address portion of the local naming configuration file (

 (ADDRESS= (PROTOCOL=tcp) (HOST=sales-server) (PORT=1521))

-Set up your configuration files so that indentation reflects what keyword is the parent or owner of other keyword-value pairs.
-If you do not choose to indent your files in this way, then you must still indent a wrapped line by at least one space, or it will be misread as a new parameter.
+Set up your configuration files using indentation to show what keyword is the parent or owner of other keyword-value pairs.
+If you do not indent your files this way, then you must still indent a wrapped line by at least one space, or it will be misread as a new parameter.
 The following syntax is acceptable:

 The following syntax is not acceptable: